Reporting a Message

 - The email you received was spoofed

-If you receive a warning about a message that does not match any of the descriptions above, please ask the sender to report this to his or her email provider.
+If you receive a warning about a message that doesn't match any of the descriptions above, please ask the sender to report this to his or her email provider.

 If you're an email provider and messages from your domain are receiving warnings on Facebook, please visit our Postmaster resource page.